MarioRuz/UCOBeam/README.md

 ### Interactive tool UCOBeam and Matlab scripts.

 This repository contains the developed code for obtaining the natural frequencies of an arbitrarily supported single-span or multi-span Euler-Bernoulli beam carrying any combination of miscellaneous attachments.
+If you have any question contact the authors.
 The repository contains two folders:

 **/UCOBeam**
 Contains the UCO_Beam installer (the .mlappinstall file includes all dependent files).
 Download the file, double-click on it and UCOBeam will be automatically installed in your Matlab Apps.